Declassified: Organic Coffee Myth - Legendary Aviation Coffee Company

 Copper sulfate is one of the most widely used organic fungicides on the planet, including on coffee.
 A 2023 study published in the Science of the Total Environment found progressive declines in motor skills, cognitive function, and mental health in individuals with higher occupational exposure to copper sulfate.
 A separate study identified an association between copper sulfate exposure and Parkinson's disease.
 It is toxic to fish, aquatic organisms, and birds at normal agricultural application rates.
 Once copper accumulates in soil from repeated application, there is no practical way to remove it.
 The National Organic Standards Board has acknowledged it causes environmental damage, and yet it remains on the approved list.

 Pyrethrin-based insecticides are broadly used in organic farming and are acutely toxic to bees, aquatic organisms, and in higher concentrations, to humans.
 They attack the nervous system.
-Because organic versions are less potent per application, farmers often apply them at significantly higher rates per acre than the synthetic alternatives they replaced, meaning more chemical contact with the crop, not less.
+Because organic versions are less potent per application, farmers often apply them at higher rates per acre than the synthetic alternatives they replaced: more chemical contact with the crop, not less.

-Here's the number that puts it all in context: the top two organic fungicides, copper and sulfur, were historically applied at 4 and 34 pounds per acre respectively.
+The number that puts it in context: the top two organic fungicides, copper and sulfur, were historically applied at 4 and 34 pounds per acre respectively.
 Synthetic fungicide alternatives required roughly 1.6 pounds per acre.
 More "natural" chemicals, applied in far greater volume.
-That's not a health upgrade.

 What Does the Organic Coffee Label Actually Mean?

 Organic certification tells you something about how a crop was managed during production.
-It tells you nothing, absolutely nothing, about the sensory quality of the coffee in your cup, the elevation it was grown at, the genetic quality of the cultivar, the precision of the processing, or the care taken during roasting.
+It tells you nothing about the sensory quality of the coffee in your cup, the elevation it was grown at, the genetic quality of the cultivar, the precision of the processing, or the care taken during roasting.
 You can grow terrible coffee organically.
 You can grow extraordinary coffee with conventional inputs.
-The label tells you what the farmer didn't use.
-It says nothing about what ended up in your bag.

-Specialty grade designation is an entirely different standard.
-Specialty coffee is evaluated by certified Q Graders, credentialed professionals who score each lot on a rigorous 100-point scale covering aroma, flavor, aftertaste, acidity, body, balance, uniformity, and defect count.
-A coffee must score 80 or above to qualify as specialty grade.
+Specialty grade is a different standard.
+Specialty coffee is evaluated by certified Q Graders who score each lot on a rigorous 100-point scale covering aroma, flavor, aftertaste, acidity, body, balance, uniformity, and defect count.
+A coffee must score 80 or above to qualify.
 Only the top 3% of all coffee produced on earth makes this cut.
-That designation cannot be purchased, applied for, or obtained by paperwork alone.
+That designation cannot be purchased or obtained by paperwork alone.
 It is earned, cup by cup, lot by lot, through objective professional evaluation.

 What Does Legendary Aviation Coffee Source Instead?